taosdata/taos-connector-dotnet/README.md

 The configuration parameters supported by consumer are as follows:
 * td.connect.type: connection type, optional value is Native or WebSocket, default is Native
-* td.connect.ip: The address of the TDengine running instance,
+* td.connect.ip: The address of the TDengine running instance or taosadapter
-  * When td.connect.type is WebSocket, td.connect.ip is the URL of TDengine WebSocket service, such as `ws://localhost:6041/rest/tmq`.
-If it contains special characters, URLEncoding is required.
-  * When td.connect.type is Native, td.connect.ip is the address of the TDengine running instance, such as `localhost`
-* td.connect.port: The port of the running instance of TDengine.
-The default is 6030.
-It is only valid when td.connect.type is Native.
+* td.connect.port: The port of the running instance of TDengine or taosadapter.
+  * When using WebSocket without SSL, the default is 6041.
+  * When using WebSocket with SSL, the default is 443.
+* useSSL: Whether to use SSL, the default is false, only valid when the protocol is WebSocket
+* token: The token used to connect to TDengine Cloud, only valid when the protocol is WebSocket
 * td.connect.user: username to connect to TDengine
 * td.connect.pass: Password for connecting to TDengine
 * group.id: consumer group ID